 The uptake of each ion by the adsorbents in aqueous solution increased as the pH increased from 2 to 8.
-Although a maximum uptake was noted at pH 8, but as the pH increased to >7, the metal ion started to precipitate.
-Therefore, no experiment was conducted at pH \geq 7.
-The increasing in adsorption capacity at pH > 7 could be due to both the adsorption of ions onto the surface of adsorbent and precipitation.
-It is considered that SWCNT-COOH and SWCNT surfaces have a maximum adsorption capacity at pH= 5, if the precipitated amount is not considered.
-Therefore, the optimum pH was found to be 5 for the absorption of Pb(II), Cd(II) and Cu(II) ions.
+Although a maximum uptake was noted at pH 8, as the pH increased to >7 the metal ion started to precipitate.
+Therefore, no experiment was conducted at pH \ge 7.

+The increase in adsorption capacity at pH > 7 could be due to the adsorption of ions onto the surface of adsorbent and precipitation.
+It is considered that SWCNT-COOH and SWCNT surfaces have a maximum adsorption capacity at pH=5 if the precipitated amount is not considered.
+Therefore, at the optimal pH was found to be 5 for Pb(II), Cd(II) and Cu(II) ions the adsorption.
 The metal ion in aqueous solution may undergo solvation and hydrolysis.
-The process involved for metal adsorption is as follows [45]:
+The process involved for metal adsorption is as follows (45):